scriban/scriban/doc/runtime.md

   Console.WriteLine(context.Output.ToString());
   ```

 Also any objects inheriting from `IDictionary<TKey, TValue>` or `IDictionary` will be also accessible automatically.
 Typically, you can usually access directly any generic JSON objects that was parsed by a JSON library.

 > **NOTICE**
 >
-> By default, Properties and methods of .NET objects are automatically exposed with lowercase and `_` names.
+> By default, Properties and static methods of .NET objects are automatically exposed with lowercase and `_` names.
 It means that a property like `MyMethodIsNice` will be exposed as `my_method_is_nice`.
 This is the default convention, originally to match the behavior of liquid templates.
 > If you want to change this behavior, you need to use a [`MemberRenamer`](#member-renamer) delegate

 #### Accessing a .NET object

 This is an important feature of scriban.
 Every .NET objects made accessible through a ScriptObject is directly accessible without importing it.
 It means that Scriban will directly work on the .NET object instance instead of a copy (e.g when we do a `ScriptObject.Import` instead)

 > Note that for security reason, only the properties of .NET objects accessed through another `ScriptObject` are made accessible from a Template.
+Methods and static methods are not automatically imported.

 For example, if we re-use the previous `MyObject` directly as a variable in a `ScriptObject`: